Cuberick-Orion/Candidate-Reranking-CIR/DOWNLOAD.md

 ##

-After downloading, please unzip and arrange the files such that they correspond to the file structure below.
+After downloading, please unzip and arrange the files per the file structure below.

 ```bash
 models